Attendance Guidelines

 • University statutory holidays (see Key Dates and Holidays)

 The schedules are subject to change.
-Exceptions to the protected times outlined above may be made at the discretion of the Associate Dean, UGME, in consultation with the Assistant Dean, Student Affairs, when sessions during the preceding week were cancelled due to storms or other emergency closures.
-This is to cover missed material and/or exams.
+Exceptions to the protected times outlined above may be made at the discretion of the Associate Dean, UGME, in consultation with the Assocaite Dean, Learner Well-Being & Success, when missed sessions or assessment must be cancelled as a result of emergency closures.

 Breaks